trezor/trezor-user-env/docker/README.md

 # Docker

-To support non-NixOS systems we provide a thin Docker layer (well actually not that thin) that runs bare NixOS and enables you to run this.
+To support non-NixOS systems we provide a thin Docker layer (well actually not that thin) that runs bare NixOS and enables this.

-## Non-NixOS Linux
+## Linux (not NixOS)

 _Consider using NixOS!_

 ### Prerequisites

 You need:
-- Docker (to run NixOS in a container)
+- Docker (to run NixOS in a container).
-- SatoshiLabs VPN.
+- SatoshiLabs VPN (to download emulators etc.).

 ### Run it

 - Make sure your VPN is on.
-- `xhost +` TODO: are there any security implications of this?
+- `xhost +`
-- Run `docker-compose -f ./docker/docker-compose-mac.yml up --build`.
+- Run `docker-compose -f ./docker/compose.yml up --remove-orphans --build trezor-user-env-unix`.

 - Open `controller/index.html`: `xdg-open controller/index.html`.

 ## MacOS